 Notice that the endpoint excludes a subset of confirmed COVID-19 cases.
 Not included in the case count are symptomatic infections recorded outside the reporting period: the period between the first dose and up to seven days after the second dose (i.e., twenty-eight days after the initial dose, with twenty-one days separating the first and second doses).
 This omission of a number of confirmed cases from the endpoint further limits what Pfizer can say about efficacy.

 To its credit, Pfizer does mention in its press release and the NEJM article that the awesome statistic refers to the drug’s performance twenty-eight days after the first dose.
 Pfizer thus acknowledges one of the trial limitations imposed by the definition of its terms.
-(Of course, such acknowledgement did not even materialize as fine print in Pfizer’s ubiquitous advertising campaign, not to mention the strange and total absence of any mention of possible side effects in all those gimmicky commercials, posters, and billboards.)
-However, there is another layer of deception here.
+(Of course, such acknowledgement did not materialize as even fine print in Pfizer’s ubiquitous advertising campaign, not to mention the strange and total absence of any mention of possible side effects.)
+There is, however, another layer of deception here.
 Besides the omission of an untold number of asymptomatic and symptomatic infections mentioned above, it is likely that additional symptomatic infections were excluded from the efficacy calculation.
 These other infections occurred within the reporting period, arising twenty-eight days after the first dose (i.e., seven days after the second dose).

 How did these cases go unrecognized?

 Now compare these two lists.
 Included on the CDC’s list, but missing from the FDA’s, are “fatigue,” “headache,” and “congestion or runny nose.”
-The conclusion we draw from this discrepancy is that trial participants who became infected with SARS-CoV-2 and experienced fatigue, a headache, or a runny nose—or any combination of the three—without also reporting any of the symptoms on the FDA list, were not counted as “confirmed COVID-19” cases relative to the first primary endpoint.
-Consequently, these symptomatic infections entered the efficacy calculation as successes (i.e., false negatives) rather than as true failures.
+The conclusion we draw from this discrepancy is that trial participants who became infected with SARS-CoV-2 and experienced fatigue, a headache, or a runny nose—or any combination of the three—without also reporting any of the symptoms on the FDA list, were not counted as cases of “confirmed COVID-19” relative to the first primary endpoint.
+Consequently, these symptomatic infections entered the efficacy calculation as “successes” (i.e., false negatives) rather than as cases (i.e., true failures).
 This has the foreseeable effect of inflating the denominator while shrinking the numerator, thus making the drug look more effective than it really is.

-It seems strange that Pfizer would effectively change horses in midstream by redefining a key concept for a number of secondary measures.
-Moreover, it remains unclear why Pfizer would refer to the more restrictive FDA list of symptoms rather than the more inclusive CDC list in counting cases for its efficacy assessment.
-Why would Pfizer change the definition of confirmed COVID-19 for any of these measures?
+It is indeed strange that Pfizer would effectively change horses in midstream by redefining a key concept for a number of secondary measures.
+It also remains unclear why Pfizer would refer to the more restrictive FDA list of symptoms rather than the more inclusive CDC list in counting cases for its efficacy assessment.
+Why would the definition of confirmed COVID change for any of these measures?
 Pfizer offers no explanation.

-Pfizer’s silence on this matter forces one to speculate, but here I speculate on solid ground.
-It seems very likely that Pfizer uses multiple definitions of confirmed COVID-19 in order to hedge against an unfavorable result.
+Pfizer’s silence on this matter forces one to speculate, but here one can speculate on solid ground.
+It is likely that Pfizer uses multiple definitions of confirmed COVID to hedge against an unfavorable result.
 If one definition does not facilitate the desired outcome, then perhaps another one will.
 With multiple definitions in play, Pfizer now has reporting options.
-Such a maneuver has to strike the critical, honest thinker as conceptual sleight of hand and a mark of bad faith.
+Such a maneuver has to strike any honest, critical thinker as conceptual sleight of hand, a kind of magic trick.

 With all this in mind, a revision of Pfizer’s efficacy claim is in order.